square/connect-api-examples/connect-examples/oauth/ruby/README.md

 This application requires gems for the Sinatra web framework and the Unirest HTTP library.
 Install them with `gem install sinatra` and `gem install unirest`.

+Alternatively, you can use bundler to install it with `bundle install`

 ### Specify your application credentials

 In order for the sample to work, you must specify two fields in `oauth-flow.rb`:

-* Replace the value of `$application_id` with your application's ID, available on your [application dashboard](https://connect.squareup.com/apps).
+* Replace the value of `APP_ID` with your application's ID, available on your [application dashboard](https://connect.squareup.com/apps).

-* Replace the value of `$application_secret` with your application's secret, also available on your application dashboard.
+* Replace the value of `APP_SECRET` with your application's secret, also available on your application dashboard.

 ### Set your application's Redirect URL